Boone Hospital Center: History

 In 2009, the hospital opened the Spine Center, a specialized-care unit on the 5th floor.
 The 14784 sqft facility features 20 private rooms, a room for physical and occupational therapy, a family/relaxation room, a redesigned nurses’ station, and a classroom for pre-operation classes.
 The project cost $1.8 million and was paid for with hospital operating funds.

 Boone Hospital Center completed a 940-space parking garage on its west side in 2010 and broke ground on a new 7-story, 128-room patient tower.
 The entire project, including landscaping along William Street, will cost about $125 million.
-BHC funded the project by selling $100 million in municipal bonds, and the remaining $25 million will be paid for by funds designated by the hospital's Board of Trustees.
+BHC funded the project by selling $100 million in municipal bonds, and the remaining $25 million will be paid for by funds designated by the hospital's board of trustees.
 The tower was finished in spring 2011.

 In 2010, Boone Hospital Center unveiled the first "high-field" open MRI machine in Mid-Missouri.
 This machine can be used for patients too large to fit into a traditional closed MRI or those who suffer from claustrophobia issues.

+In 2021, Boone Hospital Center separated from BJC HealthCare to become an independent organization.